There is no doubt that cycling has gained popularity in the past 5 years as more and more people are getting on the bike.

-In the U.S., bike helmet laws varies by state, locality and the age of the cyclist.
+In the U.S., bike helmet laws vary by state, locality, and cyclist’s age.
 The first bike helmet law was introduced in California in 1987 for children below 5 years old, followed by 1989 in New York.

 In Canada, each province and territory has different bike helmet laws.

-A bike helmet is mandatory for cyclist of all ages in British Columbia, New Brunswick, Newfoundland and Labrador, Nova Scotia and Prince Edward Island.
+A bike helmet is mandatory for cyclists of all ages in British Columbia, New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island.

 In the U.K., it’s not required by law for cyclists to wear a helmet.
-Bike helmet is a contentious issue and there are polarizing opinions about its effectiveness.
+The bike helmet is a contentious issue, and there are polarizing opinions about its effectiveness.

 In Australia, all states introduced laws that require all cyclists to wear helmets between 1990 to 1992.

-A recent bike helmet safety statistics showed that the usage of helmet is estimated to reduce probability of serious head injuries by 50%.
+Recent bike helmet safety statistics showed that helmet usage is estimated to reduce the probability of serious head injuries by 50%.

-If you’re wearing a helmet, you shouldn’t just wear any helmet but a helmet that fits the circumference of your head.
-Tighten and straps and the helmet should feel snug.
+If you’re wearing a helmet, you shouldn’t just wear any helmet but a helmet that fits your head’s circumference.
+Tighten and straps, and the helmet should feel snug.

 11. Use Appropriate Amount of Sunscreen

-A recommended amount is a roughly tablespoon for each limb.
-Be generous and don’t be stingy.
+A recommended amount is a rough tablespoon for each limb.
+Be generous, and don’t be stingy.

-Aerosol sunscreen are not recommended as most people tend to apply them wrongly or insufficiently.
+Aerosol sunscreen is not recommended as most people tend to apply them wrongly or insufficiently.
 And they also cost more.
-Use those that offers UV-A and UV-B protection.
+Use those that offer UV-A and UV-B protection.